Here’s a fun and tasty way for kids to get their leafy greens. Bake up a batch of these Crispy Nacho Kale Chips and watch them disappear!

 While the kale is baking, combine nutritional yeast, salt, garlic powder, onion powder, paprika, cumin, and chili powder in a small bowl and mix well.

-Sprinkle seasoning mixture over leaves and toss well to coat.
+When kale chips are done baking, sprinkle the seasoning mixture over leaves and toss well to coat.
 Serve!

 The trick for crispy kale chips is to bake them low and slow.
 If you’ve made kale chips in the past and they’ve come out burnt and crumbly, the oven temperature may have been too high; 275 degrees F seems to be the right temperature for making crispy (but not singed) kale chips.
 But be sure to keep an eye on them in the last 10 minutes of baking so they don’t overcook.